-Before asking a job applicant for an AccessNI check
+Before asking for an AccessNI check

 - tell applicants why an AccessNI check is required, which check is required and how to apply for that check